benyamxn/persian-latex/README.md

 # persian-latex
-A Persian Latex Template that can be used in different instances such as assignments, exams, quizzes; Not suitable for long documents such as theses or project reports.
+A Persian Latex Template that can be used in different instances such as assignments, exams, quizzes; Not suitable for long documents such as theses or project reports... yet!
+Feel free to send me your requests or ideas to improve the template.

 # Features and user guide